-During this time, Greenway Consulting was working with other clients allied to the design professions who became enthusiastic about supporting the network.
+During this time, Jim was working with other clients allied to the design professions who became enthusiastic about supporting the network.
 Those clients included Cecil Steward of the University of Nebraska, Doug Parker of Steelcase, Jonas Salk of the Salk Institute, Jerry Hobbs and Paul Curran of BPI/VNU Communications, and Arol Wolford of CMD.
 In addition, principal leaders from Gensler; Skidmore, Owings & Merrill; Hammel Green and Abrahamson; Perkins & Will; CommArts; and two dozen other firms provided leadership vision and energy.

 The network held meetings in La Jolla, Calif., Washington, D.C., and New York City, solidifying the concept of expanding the group and making the proprietary information available to a broader audience.
-Greenway Consulting proposed to BPI/VNU Communications that this information-sharing bulletin be published for a subscription fee and be named DesignIntelligence.
+Jim proposed to BPI/VNU Communications that this information-sharing bulletin be published for a subscription fee and be named DesignIntelligence.
 The first official issue was published on May 15, 1995 and circulated to more than 500 firms by mail and to an additional 2,000 individuals at industry events and conventions.
 The response was enthusiastic.
 Within three months the circulation expanded dramatically.

-Initial subscribers and supporters of DesignIntelligence read like a Who’s Who of design leadership.
+Initial subscribers and supporters of DesignIntelligence media read like a Who’s Who of design leadership.
 Interest heightened, and the network continued to grow substantially.
 DesignIntelligence became a sought after source for practical, tangible, leading-edge design management strategies, the makings of better business plans in design, architecture, and construction.
 Top firms agreed to share the latest information on compensation, benefits, strategic plans, regional trends, and secrets of successful practice that would advance the entire industry.
-DesignIntelligence is current published six times per year to a broad but select audience.
+DesignIntelligence Quarterly is current published four times per year to a broad but select audience.

 DesignIntelligence has become known worldwide for helping firms become more innovative, profitable, and successful.
 Inside the journals today is the latest research and thinking on futures invention, financial management strategies, best practices, fee information, profitability, ownership transitions, communications planning, strategic change, and achieving competitive fitness.

 DesignIntelligence has been careful to stay independent of any one profession or professional organization and yet to share with all of them.
 The carefully researched information often provides competitive advantage before it is otherwise commonly known and understood in the marketplace.
 The annual listings of major trends and forecasts offer more biting commentary than is otherwise available.
-DesignIntelligence has become a regular media source for, among others, Fortune, the Wall Street Journal, the Chicago Tribune, and NPR's All Things Considered.
+DesignIntelligence has become a regular information source for, among others, Fortune, the Wall Street Journal, the Chicago Tribune, and NPR's All Things Considered.